Connor Krempicki

-Connor Krempicki (born 14 September 1994) is a German professional footballer who plays as a midfielder for 1.
-FC Magdeburg.
+Connor Krempicki (born 14 September 1994) is a German professional footballer who plays as a midfielder for Regionalliga West team Borussia Dortmund II.

 Career

 MSV Duisburg

 On 24 June 2019, Krempicki moved to MSV Duisburg.
 He made his debut on 20 July 2019 in a 4–1 win over Sonnenhof Großaspach.
 He extended his contract until the end of the 2020–21 season on 28 July 2020.
 On 26 May 2021, it was announced that he would leave Duisburg at the end of the 2020–21 season.

 1. FC Magdeburg

 On 27 June 2021, Krempicki signed for 3.
 Liga side 1.
 FC Magdeburg.

 Following Magdeburg's promotion to the 2.
 Bundesliga, Krempicki signed a contract extension with the club in May 2022.

 Personal life

 Born in Germany, Krempicki is of Polish descent.
 He is the son of Jörg Krempicki, former manager of German lower-league side SV Horst 08, and his brother Gero also played for the club.